getpelican/pelican-themes/gum/README.md

 JUVIA_ID = ''
 ```

-To use Discus, fill out the following values, again the url without leading `http://` and trailing `/`.
+To use Disqus, fill out the following values, again the url without leading `http://` and trailing `/`.

 ```
 DISQUS_SITENAME = ''